Last updated on February 6, 2026

 So what were tribal cards in Magic?
 Is it a supertype, a subtype, or neither?
 Will we ever see it again?
 Read on for the run-down on tribal Magic cards!

-How Do Tribal Cards Work?
+How Do Tribal and Kindred Cards Work?

 Crib Swap - Illustration by Brandon Dorman